niplav/site/leave.md

 themselves](https://en.wikipedia.org/wiki/The_Elephant_in_the_Brain)<!--TODO:
 perhaps replace with a GoodReads link-->.
-And knowing about cognitive biases and flawed thinking usually helps little with actually mitigating them , sometimes even [amplifying the problem](https://www.lesswrong.com/rationality/knowing-about-biases-can-hurt-people).
+And knowing about cognitive biases and flawed thinking usually helps little with actually mitigating them, sometimes even [amplifying the problem](https://www.lesswrong.com/rationality/knowing-about-biases-can-hurt-people).

 > Coherent, comprehensive theories of cognitive bias mitigation are lacking.